ZmnSCPxj-jr/sidepool/doc/01-overview-and-conventions.md

       - Value: The encoded feature set, as described above.
       - Required.

+Receivers of `my_sidepool_features`:

+* MUST parse the features set as described above.
+* If parsing the features set fails, or if an unrecognized even feature bit is set:
+  * MUST ignore all subsequent SIDEPOOL messages.
+  * MUST NOT send any SIDEPOOL messages to the peer.
+* Otherwise, MAY now send SIDEPOOL messages to the peer.

 MuSig2
 ======

-Sidepool participants use a "true multisignature", where a single public key represents all of the sidepool participants.
+Sidepool participants use a "true multisignature", where a single public key represents all of the sidepool participants, when signing off on new states inside the sidepool.

 Sidepool version 1 uses MuSig2, as described in [BIP-327][].